influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/inputs/_index.md

     weight: 1
 ---

-Flux input functions define or display information about data sources.
+Flux input functions define sources of data or or display information about data sources.
 The following input functions are are available:

 - [buckets](./buckets)